-The authority to approve the issuances of IRBs shall be the responsibility of the City Commission.
+The authority to approve the issuances of IRBs shall be the responsibility discretionary by of the City and shall be the sole responsibility of the City Commission.
 The Commission's decision for approval or disapproval will be based on the analysis made by the City staff and the recommendations the staff provides to the City Commission from its review of all pertinent data relating to a particular request for bonds.